its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/1_Files_and_Directories.md

 # 'romantest9.py']
 ```

--   ③ You can include multiple wildcards in your glob pattern.
-This example finds all the files in the current working directory that end in a .py extension and contain the word test anywhere in their filename.
+-   ③ You can include multiple wildcards in your glob pattern. <mark>This example finds all the files in the current working directory that end in a .py extension and contain the word test anywhere in their filename.</mark>

 </br>